HeikoBlomenkamp/100-days-of-linux/r1-log.md

 thinkpython2.md: Modified columns per line, so that the online HTML file is comparable to the “lynx -dump -width=95” of the original HTML.

 ### R1D78
+thinkperl.md: Modified some columns per line, so that the online HTML file is comparable to a “lynx -dump -width=95” of the original HTML.

+### R1D79